Precise asymptotic approximations for the kernels corresponding to the L\'evy processes: Preliminaries

 More generally, the space of integrable functions on $\Rd$ is contained in the space of finite complex measures on $\Rd$ with the total variation norm via the identification $fdx=d\mu$.
-Thus we can generalize the definition of Fourier transform to measures via
+Thus the definition of Fourier transform is extended to measures via

+We now present a well-known lemma for the Fourier transform of radial functions.
+We include the proof for reader's convenience.